thedumbterminal/jsonschema-bigquery/README.md

 ```
 {
   preventAdditionalObjectProperties: true,
-  continueOnError: true
+  continueOnError: false
 }
 ```

 * `preventAdditionalObjectProperties` - boolean, check for additional object properties in schemas.
-* `continueOnError` - boolean, continues conversion if problem json is encountered.
+* `continueOnError` - boolean, continues conversion if problem JSON is encountered.
 Problems will be excluded from resulting schema.

 ## Test